Cold Exposure

 - Sympathetic/respiratory responses habituate.
 Gasp reflex, hyperventilation, and the 20–50 mmHg BP spike all blunt substantially within ~4–6 exposures and stay blunted long-term.
 This is mostly a safety gain, not a lost benefit.

 - Thermogenic and metabolic responses do not habituate the same way.
-Winter swimmers show greater cold-induced thermogenesis and supraclavicular BAT signal than naïve controls on identical exposures, alongside a lower thermoneutral core temperature.[16]
+Winter swimmers show greater cold-induced thermogenesis and supraclavicular BAT signal than naïve controls on identical exposures, alongside a lower thermoneutral core temperature.[29]
 The body becomes more efficient at executing thermogenesis without requiring an extreme cardiovascular panic to initiate it.
+The same cohort also showed a pronounced diurnal peak in supraclavicular skin temperature in the small hours (~4:30–5:30 AM) that was flat in controls, hinting that habitual cold exposure entrains the daily rhythm of brown-fat thermogenesis.

 So if your endpoint is mood/alertness, you may need to ratchet stimulus (colder, longer, or less frequent) to keep getting the subjective hit.
 If your endpoint is metabolic — the habituated state is the adapted state, not a worn-out one.